Undline/UndChain/readme.md

 ### Main Chain

-The Main Chain serves as the foundation of UndChain, coordinating critical protocols, utilities, and governance across the network.
+The Main Chain serves as the foundation of Modulr, coordinating critical protocols, utilities, and governance across the network.
 Its responsibilities include:

 1. **Messaging and Communication**: